Tomas-Cucit/docs-blockchain/downloads/docs.md

 * Can be up to 12 character(s)
 * Must only contain digits 1-5
-* Must only contains letters a-z
+* Must only contain letters a-z
 * Must be lowercase only

-_Developers are unable to choose their name on staging and production networks._
+_Developers are unable to choose their names on Testnet and production networks._

 ### Resource Information

-You do not need to have UOS in the account to deploy smart contracts, or do general transactions.
+You do not need to have UOS in the account to deploy smart contracts or do general transactions.
 This is all shared through Ultra's POWER system which splits resources amongst multiple accounts as they are created.

 This being said, you will need RAM in order to deploy a smart contract.
 You may acquire RAM during the account creation process, from the RAM market, or by creating an unlimited account which has no RAM limitations.

-### Accounts for Staging Network & Production Network
+### Accounts for Testnet Network & Production Network

-However, **a non-eba account is necessary for deploying smart contracts.** This can only be obtained by going through Ultra.
+However, **an Ultra Pro Wallet is necessary for deploying smart contracts.**.

-In a local network a developer has full control over how accounts are created, and when they can be created.
+In a local network, a developer has full control over how accounts are created, and when they can be created.
 Refer to the instructions below to use `cleos` to create accounts.

 ### Creating an Account